 Prospective Graduate Students

-Graduate students receive their degrees through the Department of Integrative Biology (IB), and information for prospective students (e.g., application and admissions procedures) can be found through the aforementioned link.
-The IB web site also has extensive information that is useful once students are admitted to the graduate program.
+Graduate students in the MVZ typically receive their degrees through the Department of Integrative Biology (IB) or the Department of Environmental Science, Policy, and Management (ESPM).
+Information for prospective students (e.g., application and admissions procedures) can be found on the websites of the departments.

-Prospective graduate students interested in applying to the IB and Museum programs should contact individual Faculty members directly to discuss their goals and prospects.
+Prospective graduate students interested in applying to the IB or ESPM and Museum programs should contact individual Faculty members directly to discuss their goals and prospects.